 A link between everyday life stresses and infertility has long been suspected but there has been little hard evidence connecting the two.
 There have been many studies in this area however the results are inconclusive to date.
 What we cannot deny is the overall negative effect that stress has on our physical and mental wellbeing and how this could then impact on our reproductive health.
 When we experience higher levels of stress, our body releases stress hormones which include adrenaline, cortisol and epinephrine.
 These can increase heart rate and blood pressure as well as affecting the release of other hormones that are associated with a female’s menstrual cycle.
 Stress can also directly impact the production of progesterone – a hugely important hormone for reproduction!
 When you are experiencing higher levels of stress, your adrenal glands will produce additional cortisol and adrenaline and in order to do this, your adrenal glands need progesterone.
 This causes your progesterone to be used in making your stress hormones, as opposed to what it is designed to do!
 Progesterone helps to regulate your cycle but its main job is to get your uterus ready for pregnancy.
 After you ovulate each month, progesterone helps thicken the lining of the uterus to prepare for a fertilized egg.
 If a fertilized egg implants in the uterine wall, progesterone helps maintain the uterine lining throughout pregnancy particularly in early pregnancy before the placenta takes over.
 In men, stress hormones can disrupt testosterone and sperm production, as well as potentially making it more difficult to get an erection.

 It is also worth considering how stress can lead to behaviours that might cause fertility problems.
-For example, individuals may try to relax by drinking alcohol in greater quantities, smoke or take recreational drugs as well as making poor diet choices.
-It may also lead to a lack of sleep or a reduced libido – none of which are good for your body and mind and, in turn, for conception.
+For example, individuals may try to relax by drinking alcohol in greater quantities, smoking or taking recreational drugs as well as making poor diet choices.
+It may also lead to a lack of sleep or a reduced libido - none of which are good for your body and mind and, in turn, for conception.

-So, how do you prevent stress having such a potentially damaging effect on your ability to conceive?
+So, how do you prevent stress from having such a potentially damaging effect on your ability to conceive?
 If it was as easy as “just relax” then we would have nothing to be concerned about, right?
 Thankfully there are a wealth of options available to help reduce our stress levels such as:

 - regular, moderate exercise including yoga